3lbits/nrl-docs/pages/nrl-api.md

 | Prod  | https://id.elbits.no/connect/token          |

 Basic C# example code for getting an access token for authenticating calls to the NRL API.
+Not for production use!

 ```
         var formData = new Dictionary<string, string>